JamesLavin/HtmlsToPdf/README.markdown

 - Learn Ruby the Hard Way
 - RubyGems User Guide

-After you install HtmlsToPdf and its dependencies, you can write an ordinary Ruby script with the following features:
+After you install HtmlsToPdf and its dependencies, you can write an ordinary Ruby script to save multiple ordered HTML pages as a single PDF.

 ### EXAMPLE 1